- Traffic Safety Tips

 Increasing ConcernMotorized scooters, or mopeds, as they used to be called, are becoming more popular in the Springfield area.
 The Police Department frequently receives questions about the license requirements for the vehicles and their drivers.
-The scooters are not required to be licensed with the state (because they are considered motorized bicycles) as long as they are under 50cc's in size, are not capable of going more than 30 miles an hour on level ground, and have an automatic transmission.
+The scooters are not required to be licensed with the state (because they are considered motorized bicycles) as long as they are under 50cc's in size, are not capable of going more than 30 miles an hour on level ground, have less than three (3) gross horsepower, and have an automatic transmission.

 The RulesIn February 2015, Springfield enacted a new ordinance changing the requirements to operate a motorized bicycle (scooter).